spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 {% endinfo_block %}

-As you already made it in the example above, you can add the command with a new name over and over again.
+As you already made it in the preceding example, you can add the command with a new name over and over again.
 This brings in the ability to execute only a specific data importer.

 When you now execute `vendor/bin/console data:import:product-image` you will see the debug output from the `ProductImageWriterStep`.